campg2j003/md2html/readme.md

 Last updated 5/19/16 (for v1.0.0).

 # Introduction
-`html2md` is a tool I use in building the JAWS script for Audacity to convert `readme.md` to HTML.
+`html2md` is a tool I use in building the JAWS script for Audacity project to convert `readme.md` to HTML.
 Although the Python markdown package, on which this tool is built, provides a command line interface, this tool is tailored to the needs of this particular project.
 It provides the ability to add a table of contents without placing a `[TOC]` marker in the file, and the ability to place options in a configuration file.
+It does not support all of the available features of the Python Markdown package, only the ones I use in the project for which it was made.

 # Installation:
 To use the binary distribution for Windows, place `md2html.exe` in a folder on your path.
 If you have Python, you can install it by running `python setup.py install`.
 (Uninstall it with `pip uninstall md2html`.)